Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 Using the simple definition provided above by the Online American

-Heritage Dictionary then automotive art qualifies as Fine Art as it
+Heritage Dictionary then automotive art can qualify as Fine Art as

-is intended not as a functional object but for its beauty in depicting
+the art is intended not as a functional object but for its aesthetic

 How to judge individual